S. J. V. Simpson1

 Lt.-Col. George John Courthope was born in 1848.1 He was the son of George Campion Courthope and Anna Deacon.1 He married Elinor Sarah Loyd, daughter of Lt.-Col. Edward Loyd, on 21 September 1876.1 He died in 1910.1

-Lt.-Col. George John Courthope was educated at Eton College, Eton, Berkshire, England.1 He graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, with a Master of Arts (M.A.).1 He was admitted to Inner Temple entitled to practice as a Barrister-at-Law.1 He lived at Whiligh, Sussex, England.1 He lived at Sprivers, Horsmonden, Kent, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, with a Master of Arts (M.A.)1 He was admitted to Inner Temple entitled to practise as a Barrister-at-Law.1 He lived at Whiligh, Sussex, EnglandG.1 He lived at Sprivers, Horsmonden, Kent, EnglandG.1

 He also had three other sons (all died young) and three daughters.1